Ninnidh: Legacy

 St. Ninnidh's Bell from a sketch in 1877, when the bell's last whereabouts were known.

 St. Ninnidh's feast day is 18 January.
 St. Ninnidh's well is situated at Knockninny Quay on the shores of Upper Lough Erne and is reputed to have curative properties for eye ailments.
 In William Henry's Upper Lough Erne in 1739 the well was described as a chief curiosity, "being a plentiful foundation of pure water, having a clearance and coolness scarce to be met with.
 It was at that time a popular spot for boatspeople to retire to for their entertainments for which and around it are arranged benches of sod and over it a shade of aquatic trees".

-St. Ninnidh's bell, traditionally presented to Ninnidh by St. Senach of Derrybrusk, was kept in Knockninny parish in the 17th century.
+St. Ninnidh's bell, traditionally presented to Ninnidh by Senach of Derrybrusk, was kept in Knockninny parish in the 17th century.
 It was at Castle Caldwell (now incorporated into the Enniskillen Castle Museum in County Fermanagh until 1877 when it was sold at auction to Robert Day of Cork (who sketched the drawing to right).
 When Day's collection was sold in 1913, this bell was not part of the sale.
 Although for some time it was identified with a bell in the National Museum of Edinburgh (probably St. Ninian's Bell, formerly from the collection of John Bell), the location of St. Ninnidh's Bell is unknown.

-Note that while this Saint Ninnidh is traditionally considered a saint, he is not listed in the latest official, complete martyrology of the Catholic Church, the 2004 Martyrologium Romanum in Latin.
+Note that while this Ninnidh is traditionally considered a saint, he is not listed in the latest official, complete martyrology of the Catholic Church, the 2004 Martyrologium Romanum in Latin.